vialliw/Hyperion_Data_Science_Bootcamp/jupyter-setup-guide.md

-# Setting Up Jupyter Notebook in Windows
+# Best Practices in Setting Up Jupyter Notebook in Windows

 This guide walks through the process of setting up and running Jupyter Notebook in Windows, including virtual environment setup.